xxfoundation/elixxir-client/README.md

       --unsafe-channel-creation   Turns off the user identity authenticated channel check, automatically approving
                                   authenticated channels
-  -v, --logLevel                  Level of debugging to print (0 = info,
+  -v, --logLevel uint             Level of debugging to print (0 = info,
                                   1 = debug, >1 = trace).
 (Default info)
       --waitTimeout uint          The number of seconds to wait for messages to arrive (default 15)